dxe0s/tryhackme/CC_Pen Testing.md

 Apache2 Ubuntu Default Page: It Works</ins>
 command : `nmap -p 80 --script http-title <ip>`
 \- this command is executing the script 'http-title' on port 80 which we initially scanned for in Task 2.10
-\-tip: for better understanding, do [Nmap](https://tryhackme.com/room/furthernmap) room first
+\- tip: for better understanding, do [Nmap](https://tryhackme.com/room/furthernmap) room first
-\-note: use man page for Nmap to check the flags used.
+\- note: use man page for Nmap to check the flags used.
 1 quick way to get the command you want, is to use grep. e.g. `man nmap | grep OS`

 * * *
 ### <a id="Task3"></a>Task 3 -